Walls and asymptotics for Bridgeland stability conditions on 3-folds: Asymptotic nu alpha,beta -stability

 as $E$ is $\mu$-semistable.
-Consequently, $E$ cannot be destabilized on another wall outside of the this $\nu$-wall because it would need to be both stable and unstable immediately below which is impossible.
+Consequently, $E$ cannot be destabilized on another wall outside of this $\nu$-wall because it must be stable immediately above any wall and unstable immediately below the wall.
+But on a path between two adjacent walls, it cannot be both stable and unstable.

 To complete the proof, observe that $F\into E\onto G$ remains a short exact sequence in $\cohb$ at all points inside the $\nu$-wall corresponding to $F$. \end{proof}